April 20, 2023

 Gerard Aching is W.E.B.
 DuBois Professor in the Humanities and professor of Africana and Romance Studies at Cornell University.
 He specializes in 19th- and 20th-century Caribbean literatures and intellectual histories, theories of modernism and modernity in Latin America, and relations of literature, philosophy, and slavery in Plantation America.

-Podcasting 101 with Zora’s Daughters (Columbia)
+Scholarly Podcasting with Zora’s Daughters (Columbia Heyman Center)

 Zora’s Daughters is a society and culture podcast that uses Black feminist anthropology to close read popular culture and model critical participant observation of the world we live in.
 In this workshop, Alyssa James and Brendane Tynes, the duo behind the award-winning podcast, will guide participants through the process of creating a public-facing podcast that speaks to and emerges from research.
 Workshop participants will engage in a series of questions and activities designed to help them think obliquely about their scholarly interests and develop their ideas into a compelling and widely accessible creative project.
 The workshop will cover essential topics such as: finding your ‘why’; identifying your audience; developing a topic; and creating a public presence.